 Hands on Experience – Participate, with your teachers, in interactive activities on Iowa State University’s campus to explore research and work currently taking place in Iowa to address global challenges.

-Global Youth Institute – If you are one of the top students, you can advance to the Global Youth Institute.
+Global Youth Institute – If you are one of the top students at IYI, you have the opportunity to advance to the Global Youth Institute.
 This once in a lifetime experience allows you to interact with peers, like you, from across the nation.
-All Iowa students selected to participate also receive an additional $250 scholarship to Iowa State University.
+All Iowa students selected to participate also receive an additional $2,000 scholarship to Iowa State University!

 Paid Fellowships with USDA– Students that complete the program are eligible to apply for a United States Department of Agriculture Wallace Carver Fellowship through the USDA working in research facilities across the United States.

 International Internships - Students that are selected to move on to the Global Youth Institute are also eligible to apply for an internship with the World Food Prize Borlaug-Ruan International Internship program, which is an 8-week experience working with world-renowned scientists and policymakers at leading research centers around the globe.
 All students accepted to the program also receive an additional $3,000 scholarship to Iowa State University.

 STEM Approved - The Iowa Youth Institute was recently awarded the Governor’s STEM Council Seal of Approval, an endorsement that recognizes and supports Iowa education programs that both encourage interest and celebrate student achievements in science, technology, engineering, and mathematics.

 - Immediately contact the World Food Prize at email@example.com or call at 515-245-3702 to express your interest.